 The battery life of the Apple AirPods Pro is decent at just over five hours with ANC turned on.
 This is about an hour longer than previous models, even with the addition of ANC and a smaller form factor.
 The case will also give you an additional 5 charges and lets you charge one earbud while you use the other, which is convenient.
 Unfortunately, they take longer to fully charge, though they're still quite fast at just over one hour.
 On the upside, the battery charged to around 70% in only 20 minutes, meaning a quick charge should get you around 3-4 hours of playback.
 When not in use, these headphones enter a standby mode which will help conserve battery a bit, but not completely as they still stay on.

 The Apple AirPods Pro don't really have a companion app, just a settings screen on iOS devices.
 They have slightly more customization options than the Apple AirPods 2 Truly Wireless 2019, with ANC and transparency mode toggle, and the ability to change long-press on each earbud to either ANC control or Siri activation.
 The app also allows you to do a Fit Tip Test to help find which size tips give the best fit, though we had mixed results from this.
 There are no customization options for Android devices.
+However, if you do prefer having a bit of customization, check out the Amazon Echo Buds and their 3-band EQ or the Anker SoundCore Liberty Air 2 with their 20 available presets.

 These are Bluetooth-compatible truly wireless headphones.
 They use the H1 chip for Apple Devices which helps with pairing, connection strength and latency.
 Unfortunately, our testing dongle doesn't support Bluetooth 5.0 or interact with the H1 chip so you may experience better overall performance when paired to an Apple device.
+If you want more gaming-oriented truly wireless headphones for non-iOS devices, check out the Razer Hammerhead True Wireless.

 These headphones are only Bluetooth compatible.